-The Government is set to launch a new Help to Buy advance for London, giving more first-time buyers in the capital the chance at owning a property with just a 5% deposit.
+The Government is set to launch a new Help to Buy advance for London, giving more first-time buyers in the capital the chance at owning a property.

 The scheme is set to go live on the 1st February, offering loans up to £240,000 towards purchasing a new-build property in the capital.